 Is Long-Term Care Insurance Worth It?

 The Federal Government predicts that 7 out of 10 retirees above 65 will need some long-term care in their lifetime.
-In fact, Washington is charging a payroll tax to all WA employees to fund LTC in the future.
+Therefore, Washington is charging a payroll tax to all WA employees to fund LTC in the future.

 Related Reading: What Do I Need To Know About Medicare Costs?

 If you do not have insurance to cover long-term care, you will have to pay for it.
 But there is help.
-You can get Medicaid, a government program that helps people with low income.
+You can get Medicaid, a government program that helps low-income people.

-If you need Medicaid, you will have to live in a nursing home.
+You will have to live in a nursing home if you need Medicaid.
 Medicaid doesn’t pay for assisted living care in many states.

 What Does Long-Term Care Insurance Pay For